A Simple Modeling Framework For Prediction In The Human Glucose-Insulin System: Materials and Methods

 Therefore, the model in \eqref{cont_general_OU3} becomes

 in the T2DM setting.
-In this model, the first term represents body's own effect to remove insulin from the bloodstream, the second term represents the effect of nutrition on the rate of change of BG, and the last term models the oscillations in the BG level.
+In this model, the first term represents the body's own effect to remove insulin from the bloodstream, the second term represents the effect of nutrition on the rate of change of BG, and the last term models the unmodeled dynamics by the first two terms as white noise.
 Integrating over $[t_0,t]$, we can write the analytic solution of this equation as

 Note that, in practice, we need to evaluate BG level at specific time points and hence need the discrete-time model implied by the continuous time representation in \eqref{cont_T2D_solt}.
-Now, by integrating \eqref{cont_T2D} over $[t_k,t_{k+1})$ and denoting $g_k:=G(t_k)$ for $k=0,1,...,N$, we obtain
+Now, by integrating \eqref{cont_T2D} over $[t_k,t_{k+1})$ and denoting $g_k:=G(t_k)$, we obtain

 as a special case of \eqref{disc_general}.
-Also, for any fixed $t_k$, find the meal times $t_j^{(m)}$ such that $t_j^{(m)}\leq t_k$ and denote the index set of these meal times by $I_k$.
+Also, for any fixed $t_k$, find the meal times $t_j^{(m)}$ such that $t_j^{(m)}\leq t_k$ and denote the index set of these meal times by $\cI_k$.
 Then $m_k$ in \eqref{disc_T2D_solt} becomes

-for $k=0,1,2,...,N-1$.
 Hence, note that in this case, we have five model parameters to be estimated: $G_b,\gamma,\sigma,a,b$.
 Recall that in this setting, $G_b$ represents the basal glucose value that BG level stays around starting some time after nutrition intake until the next nutrition intake. $\gamma$ represents the decay rate of BG level to $G_b$ after the nutrition intake, and $\sigma$ represents the amplitude of the BG level oscillations.
 The parameters $a$ and $b$ entering the meal function implicitly control the time needed for the glucose nutrition rate to reach its peak value, and the time needed for this rate to return back to the vicinity of $0$.
 Because of these simple physiological meanings, the parameters entering the event-time model are important not only for accurately capturing, and predicting, glucose dynamics based on data, but also contain implicit information about the health condition of the patient.
-For example, the basal glucose value is measured during some tests to check if an individual is healthy, pre-diabetic, or diabetic.
+For example, the basal glucose value is measured during some tests to check if an individual is healthy pre-diabetic, or diabetic.